 René van Haaren

 Alongside this, the air quality in the cab needs to be monitored and the inside temperature needs to remain within an acceptable range, even in extremely low or high outside temperatures.
 Furthermore, excessive noise needs to be kept to a minimum in the cab and any vibrations dampened.
-So, designing a good operator cab has many aspects to it.”
+Therefore, designing a good operator cab has many aspects to it.''

 Eight engineers work on cab development so as to supply products that fulfil the exacting standards that Merford Cabins sets for itself.
 To this end, they use standard cab concepts that are then used as the basis to supply customer-specific products.

-Buschman: “Merford supplies both standard concepts and cabs that are 100% customisations.
+Buschman: ''Merford supplies both standard concepts and cabs that are fully customised.
 For customisation projects, we use existing concepts wherever possible.
-However, most customers have a large number of specific wishes and requirements, so in most cases it becomes impossible.”
+However, most customers have a large number of specific wishes and requirements, so in most cases it becomes impossible.''

 Their own twist

 A combination of the number of customisations Merford Cabins supplies and the low reuse percentage has led to a situation where much of the engineering expertise is held in the heads of employees.
-The benefit is that each engineer knows his or her job inside out, but there are disadvantages too, according to Buschman.
+The benefit is that each engineer knows their job inside out, but there are disadvantages too, according to Buschman.